 The aim of DLR's research is to make significant contributions towards solving transport problems in order to secure mobility for people and goods, protect the environment, preserve resources and improve safety and security, without neglecting cost efficiency.
-While taking into account these guidelines, the Transport Business Area is divided into the programme topics 'Terrestrial Vehicles', 'Traffic Management' and 'Transport Systems'.
+While taking into account these guidelines, the Transport Programme is divided into the topics Terrestrial Vehicles, Traffic Management and Transport System.

 The tense relationship between the substantial rate of growth in traffic volume and the demand for more effective climate protection and better conservation of resources is the driving force for the global transformation of energy and transport systems.